freebsd/freebsd-src/docs/CommandGuide/llvm-profdata.rst

   file are newline-separated.
 Lines starting with '#' are skipped.
 Entries may be of the form <filename> or <weight>,<filename>.

+.. option:: -remapping-file=path, -r=path

+  Specify a file which contains a remapping from symbol names in the input profile to the symbol names that should be used in the output profile.
+The file should consist of lines of the form ``<input-symbol> <output-symbol>``.
+  Blank lines and lines starting with ``#`` are skipped.

+  The :doc:`llvm-cxxmap <llvm-cxxmap>` tool can be used to generate the symbol remapping file.

 .. option:: -instr (default)

  Specify that the input profile is an instrumentation-based profile.